Rainymood/rainymood.github.io/_posts/2020-11-19-personal-blog-minimal-mistakes.md

 * Download the package and extract it to the root directory
 * Copy the html code and add it to `_includes/head/custom.html`

-This is what my `_includes/head/custom.html` looks like:
+This is what my `_includes/head/custom.html` looks like.

 ```html
 <!-- start custom head snippets -->